GEEGABYTE1/SATSols/README.md

 After finding the right bit strings, the program will plot them on the QuantumCircuit, which can be visually seen.
 The algorithm will end off by printing the probability of a common or repeated measured bit or bit string.

+*Note*: A Sample usage of the algorithm can be found on `script.ipynb` with tested results.

 Made by Jaival 🦖